 The F1 Losers League is planning to replace the DRS system.
 This means DRS is not available for races from October onwards.
-Stand by for news about a new team action replacing DRS later in the year.
+Stand by for news about a new team action replacing DRS soon.

 CHANGE YOUR DRS NOW